Undergraduate Research Explorer

 Canadian citizen, permanent resident of Canada, or foreign student with valid student visa for the full summer work term.

-Registered in a bachelor’s degree program at the University of Toronto either as: a) a full-time student, or b) as a part-time student only if it is the student’s final session and part-time classes are all that’s required to complete the degree.
+Registered in a bachelor’s degree program at the University of Toronto either as a full-time student, or as a part-time student only if require a part-time course load in their final term to complete their degree requirements.

-Students must be registered either at the time of application, or in the term immediately before holding the award.
-So graduating students may hold an award in the term immediately following the completion of their undergraduate program, as long as they have not started a graduate program.
+Students must be registered in at least one of the two terms immediately before holding the award.
+Thus, graduating students may hold an award in the summer term immediately following the completion of their undergraduate program, as long as they have not started a graduate program.

-May already hold a bachelor’s degree in any discipline and be studying towards a second bachelor’s degree in NSE, SSH, or HLS.
+May already hold a bachelor’s degree in any discipline and be studying towards a second bachelor’s degree.

-Students are not eligible to apply if they are: currently enrolled in an undergraduate professional degree program in the health sciences (e.g., M.D., D.D.S., B.Sc.N.); hold a degree above a Bachelor’s in NSE, HLS, or SSH; or are currently enrolled in graduate studies.
+Students are not eligible to apply if they are: currently enrolled in an undergraduate professional degree program in the health sciences (e.g., M.D., D.D.S., B.Sc.N.); hold higher degrees above Bachelor’s; are currently or have at any time been enrolled in graduate studies.

 Availability: All Years, but preference will be given to students in their second- or third-year of studies.